Help in the terminal

 Our security staff are obliged to carry out a hand-search whenever a passenger activates the archway metal detector alarm.
 If you are a wheelchair user, that’s likely to be the case.
 We recognise that it may be more suitable to have this search carried out away from the main search area, so please don’t hesitate to request this if you’d prefer it.

-If you are using a wheelchair provided by the airport and wish to walk through the archway, to avoid an unnecessary search, you're welcome to do so.
+If you are using a wheelchair provided by the airport and wish to walk through the archway, you're welcome to do so.

 Journey times to gates will vary depending on the terminal and your destination.
 To help cover these distances we provide moving walkways, lifts and a transfer shuttle in Terminal 5.